1995parham/dotfiles/archinstall/README.md

 ```

 - Partitioning using `fstab`. (please remember to create boot partition with _EFI System_ label).
-  You can also skip this step and then do it in `archinstall` tui.
+  You can also skip this step and then do it in `archinstall` TUI.

 - Create Filesystems using e.g. `mkfs.fat -F32`, `mkfs.btrfs`.
 Again you can skip this step and then do it in `archinstall`
   TUI.